Wikileaks: Russia Could Now Spy On Anyone Who Reads Wikileaks Site, Report Says

 According to tech expert Laurelai Bailey who authored the original article exposing the Wikileaks Russian server hosts, with access to the physical server, the Russian government could program those computers to “sniff” Wikileaks traffic.
 In other words, to monitor and collect information about anyone who accesses a Wikileaks document online.

-Leakers who pass documents to Wikileaks could also have their cover blown, as their identities could theoretically become known to the Russian government, leaving the leakers open to blackmail — meaning that Russia could now use Wikileaks not only as an outlet for publishing hacked documents such as those stolen from Podesta or, earlier, the Democratic National Committee, but as a tool for recruiting spies and “moles.”
+Leakers who pass documents to Wikileaks could also have their cover blown, as their identities could theoretically become known to the Russian government, leaving the leakers open to blackmail — meaning that Russia could now use Wikileaks not only as an outlet for publishing hacked documents, such as those stolen from Podesta or, earlier, the Democratic National Committee, but as a tool for recruiting spies and “moles.”

 “Through Julian Assange and his website, it appears that the Russian hacker and his government can track any readers of the Wikileaks site and any donors of material to it, thus allowing Russia to ‘blackmail’ anyone who ‘sent secrets’ to Wikileaks as a ‘whistleblower,'” wrote Patribiotics author Louise Mensch, an independent journalist and former Conservative member of the British Parliament.